ShuxinD/pm-no2-o3-hospitalization-death-ADRD-coxph/README.md

 [02getEnrolledInfo.R](https://github.com/ShuxinD/airPollution_ADRD/blob/main/codes/00generate_data/02getEnrolledInfo.R)
 - the qid changed after a certain time, but there is a crosswalk file linking qids.
 According to Ben, QIDs in raw dataset have been converted to one single formmat
 - still, some qids weren't matched.
 We excluded those problemetic qids based on the .csv file Ben provided.
-- export `EnrolledInfo.csv`, only containing `QID` and `firstADRDyr`(first hospitalization admission year with ADRD). one-row-per-person
+- export `EnrolledInfo.csv`, only containing `QID` and `firstADRDyr`(first hospitalization admission year with ADRD), one-row-per-person
-- export `ReAdmissionInfo.csv`, only containing `QID` and `ReAdyr`(second hospitalization admission year with ADRD). one-row-per-person

 ### extract denominator info for ADRD people in Medicare
 [03extractDenominatorFile.R](https://github.com/ShuxinD/airPollution_ADRD/blob/main/codes/00generate_data/03extractDenominatorFile.R)